kineticstoolkit/kineticstoolkit_doc/html/_sources/python_intro.md

 # The Python Language

-This chapter covers the basics of Python that are deemed essential to perform basic biomechanical analyses.
+This chapter covers the essential basics of Python needed to perform basic biomechanical analyses.

 **Chapter Contents**